- Benefits of good nutrition during cancer treatment

 - Nutrition after treatment ends

 - Recipes to try during cancer treatment

-Be sure to tell your doctor or nurse if you have nausea or are vomiting because there are medicines that can help.
+Be sure to tell your cancer care team if you have nausea or are vomiting because there are medicines that can help.
 These medicines should be taken on a regular schedule, or around the clock, as prescribed by your doctor.
-And if a certain medicine doesn’t work, your doctor or nurse may be able to recommend another one.
+And if a certain medicine doesn’t work, your cancer care team may be able to recommend another one.
 It may take a few tries to find the medicines that work best for you.

 What to do

 - Eat 6 to 8 snacks or small meals a day, instead of 3 large meals.